 (b) be accompanied by any document that is required by the approved form; and

+(c) if the application is not for a trading licence, be accompanied by the fee; and

-(c) be accompanied by the fee, unless a fee will be payable under regulation 184 if the licence is issued; and
+(da) if the application is for a trading licence, be accompanied by the annual fee payable for the first year of the licence applied for; and

 (d) be made to the Chief Officer.

+(2A) An annual fee is not payable under subregulation (1)(da) if the licence would relate to a place and a fee would be payable under the Dangerous Goods Safety (Major Hazard Facilities) Regulations 2007 regulation 34 in respect of the place if the licence were issued.

 (2) Only an individual can apply for —

 (a) an explosives driver licence;